-We are inviting applications for up to two PhD positions with a start date of September 2024 to be based at York University, in the Faculty of Environmental and Urban Change, with the International Ecological Footprint Learning Lab.
+We are inviting applications for PhD positions with a start date of September 2025 to be based at York University, in the Faculty of Environmental and Urban Change, in Toronto, Canada, and in partnership with the International Ecological Footprint Learning Lab.

 About the International Ecological Footprint Learning Lab